broadinstitute/taigapy/docs/TaigaClient API.md

 - `changes_description`: _str_\
     Description of changes new to this version.
 - `add_all_existing_files`: _bool_\
     Whether to add all files from the base dataset version as virtual datafiles in the new dataset version.
-If a name collides with one in `upload_files` or `add_taiga_ids`, that file is ignored.
+If a name collides with one in `upload_files`, `add_gcs_files`, or `add_taiga_ids`, that file is ignored.
 - `upload_async`: _bool_\
     Whether to upload asynchronously (parallel) or in serial
 ### Returns